riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 {% endhighlight %}
 </div>

 This is where we make use of our `spy`, specifying that `Meteor.userId()` should return `someOtherUserId`.
-Since the `ownerId` from our task, `someUserId`, doesn't match the value that will get returned from `Meteor.userId()` we have set up a scenario where we expect a `not-authorized` exception to be thrown.
+Since the `ownerId` from our task (`someUserId`) doesn't match the value that will get returned from the spied up `Meteor.userId()` call, we have set up a scenario where we expect a `not-authorized` exception to be thrown.

-After setting up the spy, we call into the `setCompleted` method, passing in the `taskId` and a value of `true`.
+After setting up the spy, we can get into performing our test by calling into the `setCompleted` method, passing in the `taskId` we've stored from the `beforeEach` callback.

 We'll do a very similar thing for the other tests.
 The full listing is below.